alexwilson/frontend/_about/about-me.md

             <div class="alex-article__pane">
                 <p class="alex-article__pane-half iota">
                     <b class="eta">Ask Me About</b><br />
+                    🏙 Architecture & Design: Software is shown-up by the ingenuity in buildings and everyday objects.<br />
                     💊 Biohacking & Kaizen: I employ a data-driven approach to my life following the quantified-self principle.<br />
-                    🇯🇵 Japan: Having worked and lived there for a couple of months, I have fallen in love with the country.<br />
+                    🇯🇵 Japan: Having lived and worked there for a couple of months, I have fallen in love with the country.<br />
                 </p>
                 <p class="alex-article__pane-half iota">
                     <b class="eta">Secret Answers</b><br />
+                    🐠 My first pet was an Angel fish named Angel.
                     💼 My favourite film director is Tarantino.<br />
                     👻 My favourite anime is Ghost in the Shell.<br />
                     🕹️ My favourite videogame is Super Metroid.<br />
                     📺 I don't have a favourite TV series.<br />
+                    🎵 There's too much good music.<br />
                 </p>
             </div>
         </section>